V1ad1mir/Prepare-list/README.md

 # Prepare-list
-List of item fo rprepare before trip
+List of item for prepare before trip